Efficient Self-supervised Vision Transformers for Representation Learning: Abstract

 \section{Abstract}

 This paper investigates two techniques for developing efficient self-supervised vision transformers (\shortname{}) for visual representation learning.
 First, we show through a comprehensive empirical study that multi-stage architectures with sparse self-attentions can significantly reduce modeling complexity but with a cost of losing the ability to capture fine-grained correspondences between image regions.
 Second, we propose a new pre-training task of region matching which allows the model to capture fine-grained region dependencies and as a result significantly improves the quality of the learned vision representations.
-Our results show that combining the two techniques, \shortname{} achieves 81.3\% top-1 on the ImageNet linear probe evaluation, outperforming prior arts with around an order magnitude of higher throughput.
+Our results show that combining the two techniques, \shortname{} achieves 81.3\% top-1 accuracy on the ImageNet linear probe evaluation, outperforming prior arts with around an order magnitude of higher throughput.
 When transferring to downstream linear classification tasks, \shortname{} outperforms its supervised counterpart on 17 out of 18 datasets.
-The code and models will be publicly available.
+The code and pre-trained models are released at: \url{ https://github.com/microsoft/esvit}